n3ddih/subfetcher/README.md

 - AlienVault
 - VirusTotal
     - Note: Require `VIRUSTOTAL_API_KEY` in `.env` file
-    - It is recommended because VT fetch more results that other sources.
+    - It is recommended because VT fetch more results than other sources.
     - [Link to get API key](https://www.virustotal.com/gui/my-apikey)